sansneo/dotfiles/README.md

 > My VSCode config is awesome and you should give it a try.
 > Get the GitHub Theme and Vim extensions from the marketplace.

-10. Install qBittorrent, Nomacs, Snipping Tool, VLC, OBS, Figma and Capcut
+10. Install qBittorrent, Nomacs, Snipping Tool, VLC, OBS, Figma and whatever else you need.

 #### Alpine Linux
 1. Download the [latest minimal rootfs](https://www.alpinelinux.org/downloads)